 \subsubsection{Encoder}

-The primary role of the GAT encoder is to transform an input graph into latent representations, as illustrated in the first step of the flowchart in Figure~\ref{fig:method}a.
+The primary role of the GAT encoder is to transform an input graph into latent representations, as illustrated in the first step of the flowchart in Fig.~\ref{fig:method}a.
 In addition to the standard mTSP graph features (depot locations and task locations), we also include the time cost of vertices and agents' starting locations as part of the input to the encoder.
-This is similar to the approach used for specifying the `demand' for deliveries in the Capacitated VRP \citet{kool2019attentionlearnsolverouting}, and for incorporating multiple depots in \citet{shi_multi-agent_2023}.
-The GAT encoder then transform these features into a set of node embeddings and a graph embedding that are passed to the decoder using the procedure described in Appendix~\ref{sec:app-encoder}.
+This is similar to the approach used for specifying the `demand' for deliveries in the CVRP \citet{kool2019attentionlearnsolverouting}, and for incorporating multiple depots in \citet{shi_multi-agent_2023}.
+The GAT encoder then transforms these features into a set of node embeddings and a graph embedding that are passed to the decoder using the procedure described in the Appendix.